Gautham103/ECEN-602-Network_Programming/Programming_Assignment_2/README.md

 ---------------------------------------------------------------------------------------------------------------------------
 File Name: helper.c
 Usage:
-It contains all the helper function which are used in client and server code.
+It contains all the helper function which are used in server code.

 ---------------------------------------------------------------------------------------------------------------------------
 File Name: common.h